adamsarek/btc-address-lookup/README.md

       - :hammer: Scam addresses (address currency not yet specified)
   - :x: [Cryptscam](https://cryptscam.com "Cryptscam")
   - :x: [SeeKoin](https://www.seekoin.com/address.php "SeeKoin")
-- :x: Parsing the data collected by the Crawler
+- :x: Parsing the data collected by the Crawler[^connecting-addresses-and-data]
+- :x: Fulfilling the robots.txt rules
 - :x: Exception handling
-- :x: Automated crawling and parsing
+- :x: Automated crawling and parsing[^automated-crawling]

+[^robots-txt]: The Crawler respects robots.txt rules of each source.
+[^automated-crawling]: The program automatically checks the availability of new data.\
+  Once the new data are available, it downloads and stores them in the database and on the disk.
+[^connecting-addresses-and-data]: The Parser connects the stored addresses and data.

 ## :earth_americas: Web Client [[client](client "Web Client")]
 ### Features: